 Ultimately, Elonis prevailed, as the Supreme Court reversed the initial decision.
 Still, this case holds considerable implications for future situations involving threats (whether real or perceived) posted to social media.
 When in doubt, it’s best to avoid posting anything that could be deemed threatening — even under a pseudonym.

-Look to the Brown Law Offices for assistance as you navigate the complicated interplay of social media and divorce.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for assistance as you navigate the complicated interplay of social media and divorce.
 Reach out today to get started.